spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/connecting-a-code-repository.md

 {% info_block infoBox "Initial setup" %}

 If you specified a code repository in the Onboarding Questionnaire, we connected it to your Staging environment during the initial setup.
 To connect a code repository to another environment, follow this document.

-Please note that we are only supporting the Cloud variants of the repositories listed below.
-If you need to connect a On Premises repository, please reach out to our support to discuss potential options.
+Note that we are only supporting the Cloud variants of the repositories listed below.
+To connect the On-Premises repository, reach out to our [support team](https://spryker.force.com/support/s/) to discuss potential options.

 {% endinfo_block %}